 The Academic Review Committee, composed of selected faculty members, deals with academic issues, including academic dishonesty, and reviews the progress of those students in academic jeopardy over the course of the year.

 The role of the Academic Review Committee is to work with students experiencing academic difficulties and assist their advisors in developing an action plan for improvement.
-If, however, the student is not able to follow this plan-or if the ongoing results do not reflect appropriate progress-the Academic Review Committee possesses the authority to recommend dismissal from the Academy on academic grounds.
+If, however, the student is not able to follow this plan-or if the ongoing results do not reflect appropriate progress-the Academic Review Committee possesses the authority to recommend to the Head of School dismissal from the Academy on academic grounds.
 Most often, a student's interaction with the Academic Review Committee is precipitated by end-of-quarter grade reports, but a student may be required to meet with the Committee as a result of multiple expressions of concern by one or more teachers at any time during the academic year.

-Typically, the Academic Review Committee will meet, following each marking period, to discuss all students whose cumulative academic GPA is in the C- range or below, or whose efforts and habits are cause for concern.
-The Committee-in conjunction with the Dean of Academics-may, following a meeting with the student, simply send, as detailed below, a Letter of Concern or, in more serious cases, place the student on Academic Warning or Academic Probation.
-When a student is asked to appear before the Committee, their advisor accompanies them and serves as an advocate.
-Parent/guardians are informed when such action is taken.
-Parents/guardians will also, following the meeting, receive a copy of the letter that their student will receive, outlining the Committee's recommendations from the Dean of Academics.
+Typically, the Academic Review Committee will meet following each marking period to discuss all students whose cumulative academic GPA is in the C- range or below, or whose efforts and habits are cause for concern.
+In conjunction with the Dean of Academics, the Committee may, following a meeting with the student, simply send, as detailed below, a Letter of Concern.
+In more serious cases, a student may be placed on Academic Warning or Academic Probation.
+Whether a student receives a Letter of Concern, an Academic Warning, or is placed on Academic Probation is within the sole discretion of the Academic Review Committee in conjunction with Dean of Academics.